 - The plan must include evacuation protocols, shelter-in-place procedures, camper tracking methods, and communication strategies.
 The law also mandates that camps train staff annually on this emergency response plan and hold evacuation drills for campers at the beginning of each session.

-📌 Submission Requirement: Camps must submit their plan to the Texas Department of State Health Services annually, and update it whenever changes are made.
+📌 Submission Requirement: Camps must submit their plan to the Texas Department of State Health Services (DSHS) annually, and update it whenever changes are made.
 If the plan is found deficient, camps have 45 days to revise and resubmit.

 🛑 Camps in Floodplains Will No Longer Be Licensed